sameergk/REINFORCE_Supplements/README.md

 Source Code
 --
-Currently in the OpenNetVM-Dev branch [OpenNetVM-dev][source]
+Currently in the OpenNetVM-Dev branch: [OpenNetVM-dev][source]

-Alternative accessible repository[REINFORCE_SOURCE][reinforce]
+Alternative accessible repository: [REINFORCE_SOURCE][reinforce]

 Dataset
 --
-Dataset for the evaluation.
+Dataset used for the evaluation.

 Evaluation Plots